randyrossi/bmc64/README.md

   * Frames are timed to vsync for true 50/60 hz smooth scrolling (no horizontal tearing!)
   * Low latency between input & audio/video
   * No shutdown sequence required, just power off
-  * High compatibility thanks to VICE
+  * High C64 compatibility thanks to VICE
+  * High Plus/4 compatibility thanks for Plus4Emu (Rpi3 Only)
   * Easily wire real Commodore/Atari Joysticks and nav buttons via GPIO using jumpers (GPIO Config 1)
   * Can use a real Commodore Keyboard and Joysticks via PCB (GPIO Config 2)
   * Can use a Waveshare Game HAT (Pi2 or 3 Only) (GPIO Config 3)